akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="3.03"></a>Sec.
 3.03 Project Management Requirements

- **Need to update the below if this section is appropriate to this RFP.
- For reference, this is what was in DPA RFP:**

  **Project Management**

  The contractor shall provide a Project Manager point of contact for